Blog ► How to Make Hemp Fibers

 Traditional and Modern Harvesting Methods

+The next step involves cutting down the hemp stalks.
 Traditionally, this was done manually with a sickle or a modified hoe.
 In places like China, manual harvesting is still widely used.

 Retting: The Key to Bark Removal